 There was a smaller association of students' discussions of political or social issues outside school with civic knowledge.
 On average across ICCS countries, the difference between the two civic knowledge groups was just under two (1.8) scale points.
 The largest difference was in the Netherlands (3.3 scale points) and the smallest difference was in Romania (0.6 scale points).
 There was also a small but consistent association of students' discussions of political or social issues outside school with socioeconomic background.
-On average, across ICCS countries, students of above average socioeconomic background scored just under two scale points higher than students of below average socioeconomic background.
+On average, across ICCS countries, students of above average socioeconomic background.